What Are The Negative Effects of Money Laundering on The Economy?

 Money laundering is a global phenomenon that undermines the economic and political stability of States.
 As it becomes difficult for the government to generate income from the related transactions, which are frequent in the informal economy, it decreases tax revenues, which causes a serious negative impact on the economy.

 The socioeconomic effects of money laundering are diverse because dirty money from criminal activities flows into legitimate funds; they are used to expand existing crime transactions and finance new ones.
-Also, money laundering can lead to the transfer of economic power from the market, the government, and citizens to criminals, thereby eliminating crimes and corruption.
+Also, money laundering leads to the transfer of economic power from the market, the government, and citizens to criminals.
+Transfer of economic power further increases crimes and corruption.

 What to Do to Reduce The Negative Effects of Money Laundering?